Unidata/nexus-IaC/ansible/roles/testing/README.md

 ## Continuous integration

-`test.sh` runs automatically on [Travis](https://travis-ci.org/cwardgar/nexus-IaC) each time we push a commit to GitHub.
+`test_in_docker.sh` runs automatically on [Jenkins](https://jenkins-aws.unidata.ucar.edu/job/nexus-test/) each time we push a commit to GitHub.

 ## Inclusion of third-party software